ciscoheat/superforms-web/src/routes/components/+page.md

 What may look strange is `UnwrapEffects<T>`, this is because we can use refine/superRefine/transform on the schema object, which will wrap it in a `ZodEffects` type.
 The `UnwrapEffects` type will extract the actual object, which may be several levels deep.

 We also need the field names for the actual data object, not the schema itself. `z.infer<T>` is used for that.
-Finally, `FieldPath` is the type for a nested path, so we can reach into the data structure to any depth.
+Finally, `FieldPath` is the type for a nested path, so we can reach into the data structure to any depth (which requires `dataType: 'json'` to be set, since it's [nested data](/concepts/nested-data)).

 ## A minor issue: Checkboxes